MicrosoftDocs/minecraft-creator/creator/Documents/GameTestBuildYourFirstGameTest.md

 ## What's Next

 You've created your first GameTest Framework test.
-GameTests allow you as a Creator to stretch your content, exercise your entities, and validate your gameplay mechanics.
+GameTests allow you, as a creator, to stretch your content, exercise your entities, and validate your gameplay mechanics.
 You can view the GameTest API below to learn more about what is included in the GameTest Framework.

 > [!div class="nextstepaction"]
 > [GameTest API](../ScriptAPI/minecraft/server-gametest/minecraft-server-gametest.md)